 The other day, I dropped my friends off at the Frankfurt Hahn Airport, about an hour’s drive from where I live.
 After driving up to the parking ticket dispenser, I grabbed my ticket from the slot and parked in a handicapped parking spot near the entrance.
 After my friends unloaded their luggage, we all headed to McDonald’s in the terminal to grab a bite to eat and to spend some more time together before their flight.

 We strolled around the tiny airport for a few minutes, but as it got closer for them to go through the security line and move to the waiting area for their flight, I bid them adieu with warm hugs.

-I was amazed at this young woman stopping to help me.
-First of all, I never heard her car when she drove up to where I was standing.
+I was amazed at kindness of this young woman stopping to help me.
+Strangely, I never heard her car when she drove up to where I was standing.
 It was as if she appeared out of thin air.
 She didn’t have to stop and help me, but she did.
 But before she left, I had to do something to return her kindness.
 She saw the relief and gratefulness on my face.
-I smiled at her and spread my arms out to hug her.
-She did the same, and we hugged like two old friends who hadn’t seen each other in a long time.
-Then she left as quickly as she came, and I hobbled to my car a few steps away.
+I smiled at her and spread my arms out to hug her as that was all I could give to her.
+So we hugged like two old friends who hadn’t seen each other in a long time.
+Then she left as quickly as she had come, and I hobbled back to my car.

-Today, I remain touched by this one random act of kindness from a stranger.
+Today, I remain touched by this one random act of kindness from a total stranger.
 This encounter is a perfect example of how God sends angels to help us in times of need.